turbonomic/extractor-docs/page/config/extactor-export-intervals.md

         enableDataExtraction: true
     ```
 4. Add the properties to control the export intervals.
-   By default, the extractor exports data every 10 minutes.
+   By default, the extractor exports entity and group data every 10 minutes, and action data
+   every 6 hours.
 You can add properties to the
    extractor to change the interval.
 Each setting is in units of minutes.
    With these settings, you can specify intervals:
    - Globally
      `globalExtractionIntervalMins`
-     If you want to change the interval for all extractor data exports, use this
+     If you want to set a single interval for all extractor data exports (entities, groups, and actions),
-     property.
+     use this property.
    - For Entities and Groups
      `entityExtractionIntervalMins`
      To specify an export interval for entity and group data, use this property.
 If it is present in